Prenatal Yoga: Benefits, Poses, and Tips During Pregnancy

 If you feel any pressure or discomfort on your lower back during the cow pose, consider moving from cat to a neutral, flat-back pose.

-Warrior on a chair: This pose can help stretch and strengthen your leg muscles.
+Warrior on a chair.
+You may know warrior pose, but in the later stages of pregnancy, using a chair might help with stability and comfort.
+This pose can help stretch and strengthen your leg muscles.

-2. Straighten your right leg behind you, keeping your pelvis on the chair for stability.
-If the chair is too low and your feel too much of a stretch in your pelvis, place a blanket or pillow under your hips.
+Straighten your right leg behind you, keeping your pelvis on the chair for stability.
+If the chair is too low and you feel too much of a stretch in your pelvis, place a blanket or pillow under your hips.

-To help ensure you and your baby are as safe as possible as you practice prenatal yoga, keep these guidelines in mind:
+To help ensure you and your baby are as safe as possible as you practice prenatal yoga, here are some guidelines to keep in mind and yoga poses to avoid during pregnancy:

 Talk to your healthcare provider.
 Check that prenatal yoga or any other exercise program you're interested in is safe for you.